 Other phones we expect to see in 2020:

-Those shortfalls give us ideas for what we'd like to see in the Google Pixel 5, and since there aren't any concrete leaks or rumors about the upcoming Pixel 5 devices just yet, we've taken this opportunity to make a wish list for Google's next flagship smartphone.
+The shortfalls we saw in the Pixel 4 phones give us ideas for what we'd like to see in the Google Pixel 5, and since there aren't many real leaks or rumors about the upcoming Pixel 5 devices just yet, we've taken this opportunity to make a wish list for Google's next flagship smartphone.

-The Pixel 4 and 4 XL were popular devices, but didn't get quite the enthusiastic welcome of the Pixel 3 devices, so the upcoming phones could be Google's opportunity to wow buyers who could benefit from what Google does best.
+The Pixel 4 and 4 XL were popular devices, but didn't get quite the enthusiastic welcome that the Pixel 3 phones did, so the upcoming handsets could be Google's opportunity to wow buyers who may enjoy what Google does best.
 Read on to discover where we think the Google Pixel 5 could succeed.

 Cut to the chase